Frederick Kroetsch: Biography & work

 Kroetsch graduated with a film production degree from the Mel Hoppenheim School of Cinema at Concordia University.
+He is based in Edmonton.

 Kroetsch has worked with broadcasters including: Peacock, CBC, AMI-tv, APTN, Bravo, and Cottage Life as a TV Producer/Host for ShawTV, HelpTV, and CTV 2 for ten years.
 He has directed 2 seasons of Dr. Savanna: Wild Rose Vet, and ran a unit on History's The Curse of Oak Island.

 Kroetsch created and directed Queen of the Oil Patch, a documentary series about two-spirited singer Massey Whiteknife.
 He also created the web-series Happy Town about his Cousin Jay, who builds things that nobody wants.

 Kroetsch was cinematographer on the inaugural season of Anaana's Tent, filmed in Iqaluit.
-He is also cinematographer and Executive Producer on Wochiigii lo: End of the Peace., which premiered at the Toronto International Film Festival.
+He is also cinematographer and Executive Producer on Wochiigii lo: End of the Peace, which premiered at the Toronto International Film Festival.

 Kroetsch is also the cinematographer and Executive Producer on The Secret Society, a feature-length documentary about the world of egg donation, directed by his wife Rebecca Campbell.

 In November 2022, Kroetsch created a three-part true crime docuseries Dangerous Breed: Crime.
 Cons.
 Cats. about wrestler Teddy Hart, It was produced by Blumhouse Productions and premiered on Peacock.